 The only ever eight-weight world champion, Pacquiao is also riding high on the WBN Top 50 boxers list.

 Pacquiao continues to be linked to a high-profile rematch with Floyd Mayweather at some point in 2019.
-Although the re-emergence of Marcos Maidana has opened up another opportunity.
+However, the re-emergence of Marcos Maidana has opened up another opportunity.

-Maidana has been offered the chance to return to the top after a five-year absence under Al Haymon.
-Should the Argentinian accept, a clash with Pacquiao could become top priority.
+Maidana got offered the chance to return to the top after a five-year absence under Al Haymon.
+If the Argentinian accepts, a clash with Pacquiao could become a top priority in the future.